Starting Electronics Needs Your Help!

 1 | MCP9700 | U1 | Linear Active Thermistor IC | Semiconductor |

 The MCP9700 IC is housed in a TO-92 package (it looks like a transistor).
 The pinout of the package is shown in the circuit diagram.
-Capacitors C1 and C2 are used to stabilise the output from the MCP9700 and stabilise the power to the MCP9700.
+Capacitors C1 and C2 are used to stabilize the output from the MCP9700 and stabilize the power to the MCP9700.

 Follow tutorial 12 to interface the LCD to the Arduino.
 Connect the MCP9700 to the Arduino A0 pin as shown in the circuit diagram (pin 2 of the MCP9700 connects to A0 on the Arduino).
 Pin 1 of the MCP9700 (marked VDD) is connected to the Arduino 5V pin via the breadboard.
 The GND pin of the MCP9700 is connected to one of the Arduino GND pins.

-Click the picture below for a bigger image of the breadboard circuit.
+Click the picture below for a bigger image of the Arduino LCD thermometer breadboard circuit.

 Copy the sketch for the Arduino LCD tutorial (below) and paste it into the Arduino IDE.